kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 - [Dashboard support](https://github.com/kyma-project/kyma/issues/15894) for defining LogPipelines and LogParser

 ### Traces
-The first version of the [revamped tracing](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces/) feature is out.
-Under the umbrella of the telemetry module, a new CRD TracePipeline is available.
-That new API will manage an OpenTelemetry Collector which supports you in integrating into OTLP-based backends.
+The first version of the new [configurable tracing](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/telemetry/telemetry-03-traces/) feature is available.
+Under the umbrella of the telemetry module, a new CRD TracePipeline is available as well.
+That new API will manage an OpenTelemetry Collector which supports you in integrating the trace aspects within a runtime into OTLP-based backends.
 For now, Basic Authentication is supported, and further ways of authentication will be added soon.
 The Serverless and tracing modules were adjusted to the new approach.
 Also, Istio got switched to the new approach.
 Thus, the trace propagation protocol was changed to the W3C Trace Context.
 Furthermore, the new Istio Telemetry API got activated to configure tracing settings selectively.